 This mathematics major covers the essential undergraduate topics in mathematics, develops rigorous logical thinking, and equips students with computational techniques to model and solve real-world problems.

 In Grenfell's computational mathematics program, you‘ll take courses such as:

-Students pursuing a B.Sc. with a major in computational mathematics are advised to take the following courses in their first year:
+Students pursuing a bachelor of science with a major in computational mathematics at Grenfell Campus will normally take the following courses in their first year: